 - Access to noise-canceling or noise-reducing headphones

-- Preferential seating determined by student (by the door to allow breaks, by teacher in front of class to minimize distractions, in the back of the room to decrease feelings of threat from people behind, away from distractions like air conditioners, etc.)
+- The student determines preferential seating (by the door to allow breaks, by the teacher in front of the class to minimize distractions, in the back of the room to decrease feelings of threat from people behind, away from distractions like air conditioners, etc.)

 - Reduced visual and auditory stimuli around the classroom

 - Reading tracker for reading